shenwei356/bio_scripts/util/README.md

 	-pk [PK]              Column number of key in pattern file -r, --regexp          Pattern is regular expression
-	-s, --speedup         Delete matched pattern, if you know what it means -n, --invert          Invert match (do not match)
+	-s, --speedup         Delete matched pattern, if you know what it means -i, --invert          Invert match (do not match)

 ### Examples